WarmServe: Enabling One-for-Many GPU Prewarming for Multi-LLM Serving: Introduction

-To ensure a successful prewarming before the next GPU allocation, \sysname proactively prewarms models before a GPU is released.
-Specifically, we observe that GPUs that are about to be released usually have idle memory due to fewer ongoing requests than maximum capacity.
-Thus, \sysname prewarms models into those GPUs in advance, and stores the new parameters in their unused KV cache space.
-These GPUs can quickly turn into universal GPU workers after they are released.
-Since the GPU memory may simultaneously contain tensors from the served model, KV cache, and prewarming models, we propose a zero-overhead memory switching mechanism to efficiently manage these tensors, enabling GPUs to be seamlessly transformed among different types.
+To guarantee that prewarming succeeds within transient windows, \sysname proactively initiates prewarming before a GPU is officially released.
+We observe that GPUs approaching release typically have idle memory as their active load falls below peak capacity.
+Leveraging this slack, \sysname loads new parameters into the unused KV cache space of these still-active GPUs.
+Once released, these GPUs can quickly transition into a serving instance of the pre-loaded models, regardless of when reallocation occurs.
+We develop a strategy to compute the required KV cache for ongoing requests on these GPUs, and introduce a GPU memory switching mechanism to efficiently manage diverse tensors.

-Experiments on real-world datasets show that \sysname reduces the tail TTFT by up to 50.8$\times$ compared to the state-of-the-art autoscaling-based system, and is able to handle up to 2.5$\times$ more requests compared to the GPU-sharing system.
-Furthermore, experiments show that \sysname effectively maintains the decoding performance under various scenarios.
+Experiments on real-world datasets show that \sysname reduces the tail TTFT by up to 50.8$\times$ compared to the state-of-the-art autoscaling-based system, and is capable of handling up to 2.5$\times$ more requests compared to the GPU-sharing system.

-In summary, we make the following contributions. \begin{itemize}[leftmargin=*] \item We identify the potential of model prewarming in multi-LLM serving and propose universal GPU workers to enable one-for-many GPU prewarming.
+In summary, we make the following contributions. \begin{itemize}[leftmargin=*] \item We identify the potential of model prewarming in multi-LLM serving and introduce one-for-many GPU prewarming to efficiently prepare backup model replicas based on future workload forecasts.

-\item We propose an evict-aware model placement strategy, a proactive prewarming policy, and a zero-overhead memory switching mechanism to unleash the potential of universal GPU workers.
+\item We formulate the joint problem of model placement and proactive prewarming, developing an optimized placement algorithm alongside a dynamic KV cache reservation strategy.
+We also propose a GPU memory switching mechanism for efficient tensor management.